What We Do

 Established in 2013, CANIC is an open organization that includes members from the Universities of Alberta, Calgary, and Lethbridge who share a common interest in neuroimaging and who employ a wide variety of technologies to develop solutions to the biggest questions in brain science.

-Pain, Cannabis, Opioid
+Pain, Cannabis, & Opioids

 Purpose